aamsabbir/Stripe-Integration-in-Laravel-CodeIgniter/README.md

 # 1. You have to install a php package for stripe following this command
 <strong>composer require stripe/stripe-php</strong>

-# 2. You need a <b>secret key</b> of stripe account which account your payment will be in
+<h4>You need a <b>secret key</b> of stripe account which account your payment will be in</h4>

-# 3. Add this code in your function in Laravel Controller
+# 2. Add this code in your function in Laravel Controller
 	try {
             $stripe = new StripeClient('SECRET_KEY');
             //  add card information here by which user pay